-- (B) The state of operations of the Compensation Committee - 1 The Compensation Committee is comprised of three members. - 2 The term of the Compensation Committee commences from October 30, 2019 and ends on October 27, 2022. - 3 The Compensation Committee has held 5 meetings in 2021, and the attendance of Compensation Committee is as below:
+- (B) The state of operations of the Compensation Committee - 1 The Compensation Committee is comprised of three members. - 2 The term of the Compensation Committee commences from October 28, 2022 and ends on October 27, 2025. - 3 The Compensation Committee has held 5 meetings in 2022, and the attendance of Compensation Committee is as below:

-Title Name Number of Actual Attendance Number of Delegate Attendance Rate of Actual Attendance (%) Note Independent Director Charlie Xiaoli Huang 5 0 100% None Independent Director Jen-Lin (Norman) Shen 5 0 100% None Independent Director Dennis Lynn Segers 5 0 100% None
+Title Name Number of Actual Attendance Number of Delegate Attendance Rate of Actual Attendance (%) Note (Note 1) Independent Director Charlie Xiaoli Huang 3 0 100% Term expired Independent Director Jen-Lin (Norman) Shen 5 0 100% Renewal of office Independent Director Dennis Lynn Segers 5 0 100% Renewal of office Independent Director Huei-Chu (Laura) Huang 2 0 100% New office assumed